PintoGideon/notes/Javascript/Modules.md

 There are a few downsides to an IIFE.
 We still have a single property on the global namespace.
-The order of the script import tags matter.
+The order of the script tags matter.

 ### Our Module Standard